McDonald’s offering 50-cent double cheeseburgers

 The deals are only available for customers who order through the McDonald’s app.

-Customers also have the chance to win the “McDonald’s for Life” sweepstakes, which offerings up to two free meals a week for 50 years.
+Customers also have the chance to win the “McDonald’s for Life” sweepstakes, which offers up to two free meals a week for 50 years.

 This Saturday and Sunday, you can pick a McDouble or McChicken and get a four-piece McNugget, medium drink and small fry for $4.